Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Results

 \subsection{Emission line metallicities}

 No emission was detected from the temperature-sensitive [\ion{O}{iii}]$\lambda$4363 line in any of the GRB host galaxies in our sample.
-For the majority of the sample, the $3\sigma$ upper limit on the [\ion{O}{iii}]$\lambda$4363/\oiii\ line flux ratio is $<0.05$, corresponding to a limit on the temperature of $T_{\rm e}(\ion{O}{iii})< 35,000$~K. More stringent constraints on the average electron temperature of our GRB host galaxy sample can be placed from a stacked spectrum, resulting in a $3\sigma$ upper limit on the [\ion{O}{iii}]$\lambda$4363 line flux of $1.3 \times 10^{-18}~{\rm erg}~{\rm cm}^{-2}~{\rm s}$, and an auroral-to-nebular line flux ratio of $<0.04$, corresponding to a limit on the temperature of $T_{\rm e}(\ion{O}{iii})\lesssim 27,000$~K.
+For the majority of the sample, the $3\sigma$ upper limit on the [\ion{O}{iii}]$\lambda$4363/\oiii\ line flux ratio is $<0.05$, corresponding to a limit on the temperature of $T_{\rm e}(\ion{O}{iii})< 35,000$~K. More stringent constraints on the average electron temperature of our GRB host galaxy sample can be placed from a stacked spectrum, resulting in a $3\sigma$ upper limit on the [\ion{O}{iii}]$\lambda$4363 line flux of $1.3 \times 10^{-18}~{\rm erg}~{\rm cm}^{-2}~{\rm s}$, and an auroral-to-nebular line flux ratio of $<0.04$, corresponding to a limit on the temperature of $T_{\rm e}(\ion{O}{iii})\lesssim 27,000$~K. The electron temperatures measured in other $z=2-3$ galaxies is generally lower than this upper limit that we obtain \citep[e.g][]{clr+12,pcr+18,lmc+23,sst+23,srt+23}, and we therefore need to rely on strong emission line diagnostics to obtain gas-phase metallicities for our sample of galaxies.

-In the absence of the detection of temperature-sensitive lines, we therefore need to rely on strong emission line metallicity diagnostics.
-The majority of these diagnostics are calibrated to galaxies and \hii\ regions within the local Universe \citep{kd02,pp04,kk04,mng+08,am13,dks+16,pg16,ccm+17}, whereas high-$z$ galaxies have higher radiation fields and/or ionisation parameters \citep[e.g.][]{kdl+13,srs+14}, which affects the relation between observed line ratios and gas-phase metallicity.
+The majority of strong emission line metallicity diagnostics are calibrated to galaxies and \hii\ regions within the local Universe \citep{kd02,pp04,kk04,mng+08,am13,dks+16,pg16,ccm+17}, whereas high-$z$ galaxies have higher radiation fields and/or ionisation parameters \citep[e.g.][]{kdl+13,srs+14}.
 Attempts have been made to calibrate strong emission line diagnostics to the conditions present in distant galaxies, either by using local analogues to high-$z$ galaxies \citep[e.g.][]{bkd+18,nox+22}, or by using recent, small samples of high-$z$ galaxy spectra with metallicities measured from the temperature-sensitive [\ion{O}{iii}]$\lambda$4363 line detected with JWST \citep[e.g.][]{hcs23,sst+23}.